Physical Therapy for Knee

 Physical therapy is an exercise program that helps you to improve movement, relieve pain, encourage blood flow for faster healing, and restore your physical function and fitness level.
 It can be prescribed as an individual treatment program or combined with other treatments.
 It involves a combination of education, manual therapy, exercises and techniques such as water, heat, cold, electrical stimulation and ultrasound.

-Dr. Okoroha has extensive training in physical therapy and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in physical therapy and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Indications of Physical Therapy

 The main aim of physical therapy is to make your daily activities such as walking, getting in and out of bed, or climbing stairs easier.
 Physical therapy is usually ordered to help you recover after certain surgeries, injuries and long-term health problems such as arthritis.

 For knee problems, physical therapy involves strengthening and stretching certain joints and muscles.
 Physical therapy for the knee is designed to improve the muscle strength of the knee and reduce pain.
 Some of the exercises recommended for knee problems include: